imnublet/imnublet.github.io/_pages/about.md

     image: "images/Mountain_Range_Banner.jpg"
 ---

-I'm a Computer Science and Artificial Intelligence student at Leiden University.
-The study goes deep into the fundamentals of Computer Science but also tackles philosophical and physiological aspects of AI.
-The curriculum includes subjects Algorithmic, Datastructures, Congitive Psychology, Natural Computing, Machine Learning and such.
+Hi there, thank you for visiting my personal page.
+I am an Artificial intelligence student at The University of Leiden.
+My interests are ML and statistics.
+I love the way how numbers and data can describe a real live event.

-## Skills
+## Toolset
-I'm familiar with skills, such as:
+I'm familiar with the following technologies and languages:
-- Java
 - C++
 - Python
-- Scrum
 - Version control in Git
+- Css/html/js
+- Python packages: (Pandas, Numpy, SKlearn, matplotlib)
+- R
+- Java